-Leanna House is an associate professor in the Statistics Department at Virginia Tech.
-Prior to Tech, she was a post-doctoral research associate for two years in the Department of Mathematical Sciences at Durham University, United Kingdom.
+Leanna House is associate professor in the Department of Statistics.
+Prior to joining Virginia Tech, she was a post-doctoral research associate for two years in the Department of Mathematical Sciences at Durham University, United Kingdom.
 Funded by a grant, “Managing Uncertainty in Complex Models (MUCM),” she worked closely with Dr. Michael Goldstein to develop novel approaches for computer model uncertainty analyses.

 She started her post-doctoral position shortly after receiving a Ph.D. in Statistics from the Institute for Statistics and Decision Sciences (ISDS) (now the Department of Statistical Sciences) at Duke University.
 The title of her dissertation was “Nonparametric Bayesian Models in Expression Proteomic Applications.”
 Advised by Dr. Robert Wolpert and Dr. Merlise Clyde, she developed Levy random field models to obtain interpretable data representations of proteomic data.
 Prior to attending Duke, she worked for two years in the Statistics and Data Analysis Systems Department at the Battelle Memorial Institute, Columbus, Ohio, and attended Cornell University.
 She received a B.S. in biometry/statistics and a M.A.T in curriculum development from Cornell in 1998 and 1999 respectively.